seankmartin/skm-foam/hobbies/piano.md

 Further to inversions, the notes can be played anywhere!
 As long as you have the notes.
 So you have the chord tones and the scale.
+You can restructure your chords so that you are not really moving the hand around.
+This also leads to really nice voicings.

+## Voicings

 You can play an entire scale as a voicing.
 A voicing in general is a bunch of notes from a scale.
 The upper extensions are the things added to the chord outside of the original.
 He plays a sharp 11 with the Cmaj7 because of the lydian scale.
 So you can just stack thirds on top of eachother - then you end up playing the whole scale but in two octaves.

-You can restructure your chords so that you are not really moving the hand around.
-This also leads to really nice voicings.

 A really interesting thing to do is to move the chord progression down by using voicings!
 E.g. Fminor7 with dorian scale